nemeth-bence/retake-exam-basic-a/python.md

 my_foxi = Foxi()
 ```
 #### Your answer:
 [Three constructors called, because the program runs through all of them.
-The order will be Foxi - Dog - Animal.]
+The order will be: Foxi - Dog - Animal.]